AntonioNoack/Aarch64MatmulVM/README.md

 - there is no stack
 - you cannot define your own memory
 - you cannot add different memory addresses, because most likely that would be an error
-- there is no preciation for SVE
+- there is no predication for SVE
 - etc.

 ## Used libraries